 Certain statements contained in this Report constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 They include statements that address activities, events, conditions or developments that we expect or anticipate may occur in the future and may relate to such matters as sales growth, changes in comparable sales, cannibalization of existing locations by new openings, price or fee changes, earnings performance, earnings per share, stock-based compensation expense, warehouse openings and closures, capital spending, the effect of adopting certain accounting standards, future financial reporting, financing, margins, return on invested capital, strategic direction, expense controls, membership renewal rates, shopping frequency, litigation, and the demand for our products and services.
 Forward-looking statements may also be identified by the words “anticipate,” “believe,” “continue,” “could,” “estimate,” “expect,” “intend,” "likely," “may,” “might,” “plan,” “potential,” “predict,” “project,” “seek,” “should,” “target,” “will,” “would,” or similar expressions and the negatives of those terms.
 Such forward-looking statements involve risks and uncertainties that may cause actual events, results, or performance to differ materially from those indicated by such statements, including, without limitation, the factors set forth in the section titled “Item 1A-Risk Factors”, and other factors noted in the section titled “Item 7-Management's Discussion and Analysis of Financial Condition and Results of Operations” and in the consolidated financial statements and related notes in Item 8 of this Report.
 Forward-looking statements speak only as of the date they are made, and we do not undertake to update these statements, except as required by law.

-We operate membership warehouses and e-commerce websites based on the concept that offering our members low prices on a limited selection of nationally-branded and private-label products in a wide range of categories will produce high sales volumes and rapid inventory turnover.
+We operate membership warehouses based on the concept that offering our members low prices on a limited selection of nationally-branded and private-label products in a wide range of categories will produce high sales volumes and rapid inventory turnover.
 When combined with the operating efficiencies achieved by volume purchasing, efficient distribution and reduced handling of merchandise in no-frills, self-service warehouse facilities, these volumes and turnover enable us to operate profitably at significantly lower gross margins (net sales less merchandise costs) than most other retailers.
 We generally sell inventory before we are required to pay for it, even while taking advantage of early payment discounts.

 We buy most of our merchandise directly from manufacturers and route it to cross-docking consolidation points (depots) or directly to our warehouses.
 Our depots receive large shipments from manufacturers and quickly ship these goods to warehouses.
 This process creates freight volume and handling efficiencies, lowering costs associated with traditional multiple-step distribution channels.
-For our e-

 Our average warehouse space is approximately 146,000 square feet, with newer units being slightly larger.
 Floor plans are designed for economy and efficiency in the use of selling space, the handling of merchandise, and the control of inventory.
 Because shoppers are attracted principally by the quality of merchandise and low prices, our warehouses are not elaborate.
 By strictly controlling the entrances and exits and using a membership format, we believe our inventory losses (shrinkage) are well below those of typical retail operations.

 Our warehouses on average operate on a seven-day, 70-hour week.
 Gasoline operations generally have extended hours.
 Because the hours of operation are shorter than other retailers, and due to other efficiencies inherent in a warehouse-type operation, labor costs are lower relative to the volume of sales.
 Merchandise is generally stored on racks above the sales floor and displayed on pallets containing large quantities, reducing labor required.
-In general, with variations by country, our warehouses accept certain credit cards, including Costco co-branded cards, debit cards, cash and checks, co-brand cardholder rebates, Executive member 2% reward certificates and our proprietary stored-value card (shop card).
+In general, with variations by country, our warehouses accept certain credit cards, including Costco co-branded cards, debit cards, cash and checks, co-brand cardholder rebates, executive member 2% reward certificates and our proprietary stored-value card (shop card).

 In keeping with our policy of member satisfaction, we generally accept returns of merchandise.
 On certain electronic items, we typically have a 90-day return policy and provide, free of charge, technical support services, as well as an extended warranty.
 Additional third-party warranty coverage is sold on certain electronic items.

-We offer merchandise and services in the following categories:
+We offer merchandise in the following categories:

-We have direct buying relationships with many producers of brand-name merchandise.
+We have direct buying relationships with many producers of national brand-name merchandise.
 We do not obtain a significant portion of merchandise from any one supplier.
-The COVID-19 pandemic created unprecedented supply constraints, including disruptions and delays that have impacted and could continue to impact the flow and availability of certain products.
+The COVID-19 pandemic created unprecedented supply constraints including disruptions and delays that have impacted and could continue to impact the flow and availability of certain products.
 When sources of supply become unavailable, we seek alternative sources.
 We also purchase and manufacture private-label merchandise, as long as quality and member demand are high and the value to our members is significant.

 Certain financial information for our segments and geographic areas is included in Note 12 to the consolidated financial statements included in Item 8 of this Report.